Frequently asked questions

 What is respite care?

 Short term care allows you to temporarily move into a community, usually for a few days to a couple of weeks—in a furnished apartment.
 Seniors may need a temporary stay because their primary caregiver is not available due to illness, injury or a much-deserved vacation.
 For seniors who are used to living alone, they may need some assistance to recover from an illness or surgery.
-Temporary care is an ideal way for a senior to try out a community before moving full time.
-Most Capital Senior Living communities offer temporary care.
+Temporary stay is an ideal way for a senior to try out a community before moving full time.
+Most Capital Senior Living communities offer temporary stay.

 Costs and coverage